Blog, Events & News

 Card cracking attacks are carried out via the continual, automated injection of CV2 codes (the three-digit security code on the reverse of your bank card).
 There are enormous lists of stolen card details readily available for purchase on the Dark Web, so all an attacker needs to do is programme their software to test three-digit combinations until they hit the jackpot.
 The card is then validated for fraudulent use or resale.

-These attacks can become costly very quickly for eCommerce organisations, who must carry out checks from their payment provider, while payment gateways start to limit real as well as malicious transactions during attacks.
+These attacks can become costly very quickly for retail organisations, who must carry out checks from their payment provider, while payment gateways start to limit real as well as malicious transactions during eCommerce threats and attacks.

 Learn more about card cracking